Key takeaways

 What is financial stress?

-Financial stress is an emotional state of anxiety or worry about money that’s often accompanied by a physical response.2 Left unchecked, financial stress can lead to serious health consequences, such as cause cardiovascular disease, diabetes and obesity, as well as mental health issues such as depression.2
+Financial stress is an emotional state of anxiety or worry about money that’s often accompanied by a physical response.1 Left unchecked, financial stress can lead to serious health consequences, such as cardiovascular disease, diabetes and obesity, as well as mental health issues such as depression.1

-“There’s often a push and pull of wanting to enjoy your life but also knowing that things can take a turn for the worse,” says Yasmin Ghodse-Elahi, a behavioral scientist for U.S. Bank.
-“Finances are inherently fluid, and that's scary.
+“There’s often a push and pull of wanting to enjoy your life but also knowing that things can take a turn for the worse,” says Yasmin Ghodse-Elahi, a behavioral scientist with U.S. Bank.
+“Finances are inherently fluid, and that's scary.”

 If you’re experiencing financial stress, these five tips can help.

-2. Put a financial plan in place to reduce anxiety about money
+2. Build a plan to reduce financial stress

-3. Maintain an emergency fund to ease financial anxiety
+4. Maintain an emergency fund to ease financial stress

-Having an easily accessible emergency fund can reduce your financial stress.
+Having an easily accessible emergency fund can significantly reduce your financial stress.

 Ready to make a plan and take control of your finances?
-Learn how our approach to financial planning can help ease your financial anxiety and put you in control of your finances.
+Learn more about our approach to financial planning.

 Related articles